kervi/kervi/_doc/overview.rst

 if your are developing a house automation project or it can be a camera view and system information if you are creating a robot.

-In the example above two dashboards are defined APP and SYSTEM.
+In the example above two dashboards are defined: APP and SYSTEM.

-Each dashboard has one or more panels where kervi components like sensors and controllers are linked to.
+Each dashboard has one or more panels where it is possible to link kervi components like sensors and controllers.

 ###############
 Sensors (13-26)